 A similar provision is contained in article 11(1) of the Charter of Fundamental Rights of the European Union.

 This website includes detailed information about the history of freedom of speech in Denmark.

 The limits of freedom of expression

 Freedom of expression is not absolute.
 In Denmark it is thus a criminal offence to make statements that are defamatory or an invasion of privacy, and it is illegal to disclose or use confidential information.
-This falls under the provisions of the Danish Penal Code, the Danish Public Administration Act and the Danish Trade Secrets Act, and the employee may by agreement (e.g. in the employment contract) be subject to specific confidentiality obligations.
+This falls under the provisions of the Danish Penal Code, the Danish Public Administration Act and the Danish Trade Secrets Act, and an employee may by agreement (e.g. in the employment contract) be subject to specific confidentiality obligations.